raphaelyancey/raphaelyancey.fr-src/_posts/2018-09-06-grand-theft-auto-radio-set-tutorial.md

 Here, **it will all depend on the shape of your radio case**.
 Just make sure you have enough space for the whole stuff by trying different layouts.
 When you think you're ready, then...

 - **Drill** two holes for the encoders
-- **Drill or cut** a rectangular hole for the micro-USB panel mount and two more aside it to screw it to the case
+- **Drill or cut** a rectangular hole for the micro-USB panel mount and two more holes aside it to screw it to the case

 **Optional but very useful:** cut a hole for accessing the Pi micro-SD card without having to open the case.